gabrieletiboni/exps-launcher/README.md

 - the `script` parameter is mandatory, and must be a single string.
 A single script can be invoked.
 - multiple configurations for the same script can be provided with the `config` parameter.
 Priority is in decreasing order, i.e. conf2 overwrites conf1 in the example above.
 - sweep parameters like `sweep.foo=[1,10,100]` can also be defined in script-specific conf files.
+- host parameters like `host.time="03:00:00"` can also be defined in script-specific conf files, which overwrite the host definitions.
+This way you can specify different sbatch times for different scripts and their corresponding configurations.

 ## Troubleshooting